Porsche’s refreshed Taycan goes further and faster

 Range matters, and the new Taycan has a decent chunk more of it thanks to increased efficiency and an upgrade for its bigger Performance Battery Plus, up to 105kWh gross and 97kWh usable.
 An all-new unit with new cell chemistry, it brings increased power density, more current and reduced sensitivity to temperature – handy for rapid charging in colder climes.

 ‘Do they, though?’
-I hear you cry, and congratulations on your healthy cynicism.
-And the answer of course is no, they do not.
+I hear you cry – and congratulations on your healthy cynicism.
+The answer of course is no, they do not.
 The true figure?
 A week before the car’s global reveal we climbed behind the wheel of a single-motor model on low-drag 19-inch wheels and pointed it south from LA to San Diego to find out.

 A few hours later we’d managed 365 miles without charging, the consumption read-out showing mostly 3.6 miles per kWh.
-That’s not 421 miles or 3.72 miles per kWh, granted, but it’s within a sniff of the official consumption and impressive both a) versus the first-gen car and b) for a high-performance EV.
+That’s not 421 miles or 3.72 miles per kWh, granted, but it’s within a sniff of the official consumption figures – and impressive when you consider the improvement over the first-gen car.
+And let’s not forget, it’s a high-performance EV.

 Faster – and faster charging